matthew-tfs/mjcb.io/content/blog/00023-certificate-authority-windows-server-2019-part-1.md

         * **Configure TPM startup PIN:** Allow startup PIN with TPM
         * **Configure TPM startup key:** Allow startup key with TPM
         * **Configure TPM startup key and PIN:** Allow startup key and PIN with TP
-    11. Insert the **RootCAFiles** Virtual Floppy Disk.
+    11. Insert the **RootCAFiles** virtual floppy disk.
     12. Open **File Explorer** and go to **This PC**.
 Right-click on the **C:\ Drive** and select **Turn on BitLocker**.
     13. On the **BitLocker Drive Encryption setup** screen click the **Next** button to continue.
     14. On the **Preparing your drive for BitLocker** screen click the **Next** button to continue.
     15. On the **BitLocker Drive Encryption setup** screen, click the **Next** button to continue.
     16. On the **Choose how to unlock your drive at startup** screen, select the option to **Enter a password**.
     17. On the **Create a password to unlock this drive** screen, enter the password that you want to use to unlock the drive at boot up.
-Make sure that you do not forget this password as it will require the Recovery Keys in order to get back into the **TFS-ROOT-CA** Virtual Machine.
+Make sure that you do not forget this password as it will require the Recovery Keys in order to get back into the **TFS-ROOT-CA** virtual machine.
 Ensure that you use a complex password for this and make it at least 14 characters in length.
 Click the **Next** button to continue.
     18. On the **How do you want to back up your recovery key?** screen, select the option to **Save to a file**.
 Save the file to the **A:\ Drive** (floppy disk).
 Click the **Next** button to continue.
-    19. Eject the **RootCAFiles** Virtual Floppy Disk and then backup the recovery key to another device before you continue.
+    19. Eject the **RootCAFiles** virtual floppy disk and then backup the recovery key to another device before you continue.
 This is critical in case there is an issue with the BitLocker password.
     20. On the **Choose how much of your drive to encrypt** screen, select the option to **Encrypt entire drive (slower but best for PCs and drives already in use)** and click the **Next** button.
     21. On the **Choose which encryption mode to use** screen, select the option for **New encryption mode (best for fixed drives on this devices)** and click the **Next** button to continue.
     22. On the **Are you ready to encrypt this drive?** screen, ensure that the **Run BitLocker system check box** is selected and then click the **Continue** button.